CAP-IT MGUS has two projects.

 3. Determine cellular and molecular mechanisms of MGUS progression.

 This project investigates IgM MGUS, a precursor to various hematologic cancers, focusing on the MYD88 L265P mutation, prevalent in about 90% of Waldenström macroglobulinemia (WM) cases and a significant number of other related cancers.
 This mutation's uniqueness in both precancerous and cancerous stages makes it an ideal target for cancer prevention.
-Research has identified that the RNF138 protein specifically modifies MYD88 L265P, a process crucial for its cancer-promoting activity.
-Leveraging deep learning AI, millions of compounds have been screened, leading to the identification of several compounds that inhibit MYD88 L265P.
-One of these compounds has shown efficacy in reducing lymphoma growth in models with the MYD88 L265P mutation.
-Additionally, it was found that RNF138 deletion in mice does not majorly impact physiological functions but significantly reduces cancer development in cells with the MYD88 L265P mutation.
+Our research found that the RNF138 protein specifically modifies MYD88 L265P, a process crucial for its cancer-promoting activity.
+Leveraging deep learning AI, we screened millions of compounds and identified several that inhibit MYD88 L265P.
+One compound, in particular, proved effective in reducing lymphoma growth in models with the MYD88 L265P mutation.
+Further, we discovered that RNF138 deletion in mice does not majorly impact physiological functions but significantly reduces cancer development in cells with the MYD88 L265P mutation.
 This supports our hypothesis that interrupting the MYD88 L265P-RNF138 interaction could prevent IgM MGUS progression.

 1. Use an AI-developed MYD88 L265P-targeting compound to prevent IgM MGUS progression